ra2302/ra2302.github.io/_posts/2025-07-21-Six-Linux-Forensics-IronShade.md

 ![service1](/assets/ironshade/q7_1.png)
 ![service2](/assets/ironshade/q7_2.png)

 Bonus service info -
 ![service_info](/assets/ironshade/service_info.png)
 Sys_backup doesn't seem to exist.
 When checking in the Syslog, it was also visible that the file sys_backup never existed and it never ran successfully.
 ![syslog](/assets/ironshade/syslog.png)

-Not getting anymore sidetracked, moving on to the next question
+Not getting sidetracked anymore, moving on to the next question

 ### Question 8
 Examine the logs; when was the backdoor account created on this infected system?
-Auth.log are of utmost importance when it comes to user related evidence.
+Auth.log is of utmost importance when it comes to user related evidence.
 A quick grep we can view when the user was created.
 ![new_user](/assets/ironshade/ne_user.png)

 This screenshot revealed one more thing.
 There was one more user which was created.
 That is worth investigating as well.